SixingChen028/SixingChen028.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. stuent at New York University.
+I am Sixing Chen (Chinese: 陈思行), a third-year Ph.D. student in Psychology at New York University, where I work with [Marcelo Mattar](https://www.mattarlab.com/).
+I study how people plan and reason to solve problems using a combination of computational modeling and behavioral experiments.

-Before that, I completed my B.S. in Psychology in Peking University (2018-2023).
+Previously, I completed my B.S. in Psychology at Peking University, working with [Hang Zhang](https://mgv.pku.edu.cn/english/people/lbd/sopacs/220156.htm) and [Dobromir Rahnev](https://psychology.gatech.edu/people/dobromir-rahnev) on computational models of uncertainty representation and perceptual decision-making.